 New research on gang membership in El Salvador

 There is important new research about gang membership in El Salvador and the possibilities of gang members leaving the gang life behind.
 The US State Department funded study was performed by Florida International University along with FUNDE in El Salvador and produced a report titled The New Face of Street Gangs in Central America based on almost 1200 interviews with former and current gang members during 2016.
-Find the English version of the report here and the Spanish version here.
+Find the English version of the report here.

 First the study had to look at why youth join the gangs in the first place.
 From the executive summary: